 A complete review of a standard claim usually takes approximately six to eight weeks.
 To reduce delays:

 Claims should be submitted as soon as possible after the incident to ensure that a claim is not invalidated by a limitation period which can occur within ten days of the incident.

-In addition, the claim must be submitted online, or in writing and can also be delivered by email, regular mail, registered mail, in person or by fax.
+The claim must be submitted online, or in writing by email, regular mail, registered mail, in-person or by fax to 905-687-4977.

 Your claim must include:

 1815 Sir Isaac Brock Way

 P.O.
 Box 1042

 Thorold, ON L2V 4T7

 When your claim is received, it will be date stamped at the time of receipt.
 Your claim will then be forwarded to our risk management coordinator for review and response.